-Alteration - Any change in a facility or its permanent fixtures or equipment.
+Alteration – Any change in a facility or its permanent fixtures or equipment.
 Alterations do not include: normal maintenance or repairs, re-roofing, interior decoration, or changes to mechanical systems; 24 CFR § 8.3 and § 8.23(b).

-Anniversary Date - This is 12 months from the effective date of the family’s last annual re-examination or, during a family’s first year in public housing, from the effective date of the family’s initial examination (admission).
+Anniversary Date – This is 12 months from the effective date of the family’s last annual re-examination or, during a family’s first year in public housing, from the effective date of the family’s initial examination (admission).

-Annual Income - The anticipated total income of an eligible family from all sources for the

-12-month period following the date of determination of income.
-See Section XI.A. for more information on how annual income is computed.
+Annual Income – The anticipated total income of an eligible family from all sources for the 12-month period following the date of determination of income.
+See Section XI.A for more information on how annual income is computed.

-Applicant - An individual or a family that has applied for admission to CHA public housing.
+Applicant – An individual or a family that has applied for admission to CHA public housing.

-Area Median Income - HUD annually publishes the area median income limits nationally, and these are used for eligibility in most housing programs.
+Area Median Income – HUD annually publishes the area median income limits nationally, and these are used for eligibility in most housing programs.
 HUD estimates the median family income for an area in the current year at various levels (30% AMI, 50% AMI, 80% AMI and 100% AMI), adjusted for household sizes so that incomes may be expressed as a percentage of the area median income.